 In recent years, Canada has aggressively negotiated and concluded numerous new trade agreements that were built upon, and have gone beyond, the North American Free Trade Agreement (NAFTA) model.
-In addition, Canada continues to activity negotiate, finalize and conclude bilateral investment treaties designed to protect Canadian investors abroad.
+These include the United States Mexico Canada Agreement (USMCA or CUSMA), the Comprehensive and Progressive Agreement for Trans-Pacific Partnership (CPTPP), and the Comprehensive Economic and Trade Agreement (CETA).
+In addition, Canada continues to actively negotiate, finalize and conclude bilateral investment treaties designed to protect Canadian investors abroad.

 Canada currently has free trade agreements with 15 countries or regions and is in the process of negotiating nine (9) additional agreements and exploring at least five (5) new agreements.

 On July 1, 2020, the USMCA entered into force.
 This agreement is a replacement for NAFTA and includes key updates and changes that will modernize trade between the three member countries.